inokoj/VAP-Realtime/README.md

 | 2544-2551 | Double | Audio data (Individual 1) - Sample 160 |
 | 2552-2559 | Double | Audio data (Individual 2) - Sample 160 |

-For more concrete example, please see the sample programs like `input/wav.py` and `input/mic.wav`.
+For more concrete examples, please see the sample programs like `input/wav.py` and `input/mic.wav`.

 ### Output

 The output data includes both the input audio data and the VAP outputs (p_now and p_future).
 Note that the framerate for the VAP processing differs from that of the input audio.
 For instance, with a 20 Hz model, the length of the VAP audio frame is 800 milliseconds.
-Also, all data is in little endian.
+Also, all data is in little-endian.

 __Example Data Packet Structure__: